AshKetchumza/python_weather_api/readme.md

 > As an API user I want to get min, max, average and median temperature and humidity for given city and period of time

+## Usability

+> You will need to get your own API key to use this, you can get on from https://openweathermap.org/api

 ## Goals

 > Create locally running RESTful web API ✅